 4. Review Proper

 Reviewers are given time to review the paper.
 It usually takes weeks to months to review specific papers, depending on their initial impression of the work.
 If major problems are found during the initial stages, the review may feel comfortable rejecting the paper without further work, otherwise, they may read the paper several times, to build a detailed point-by-point review.
-The reviewer then submits to the journal, with a recommendation to whether accept, reject, or request for revision (usually flagged as either major or minor) before it is reconsidered.
-In cases when major revision is requested, the reviewer may expect a new set of submission.
+The reviewer then submits to the journal, a recommendation to whether accept, reject, or request for revision (usually flagged as either major or minor) before it is reconsidered.
+In cases when a major revision is requested, the reviewer may expect a new set of submissions.
 Handling editors in most cases handle the follow-up for minor revision.

 5. Editor-in-Chief Evaluation of Review

 At this point, the handling editor evaluates the returned review before making an overall decision.
-If the review differs widely, the handling editor will communicate with the Editor-in-Chief and may opt to invite additional review to get an extra opinion before coming up with a final decision.
+If the review differs widely, the handling editor will communicate with the Editor-in-Chief and may opt to invite additional reviews to get an extra opinion before coming up with a final decision.

 6. Communication of Decision